A fun, smart cash-in of then-current Sly currency…but a franchise wasn’t to be.

 Cobra, the 1986 Sylvester Stallone actioner, is the type of flick you’d expect from mid-80s Stallone – hardcore action, explosions, lots of bullets flying and macho humor.
 You can bet they hoped this would be another franchise…the brooding cop version of Rambo.

-The film was directed by George P. Cosmatos, one year after directing Stallone in Rambo: First Blood Part II.
+The film was directed by George P. Cosmatos, one year after directing Stallone in Rambo: First Blood Part II, and was released to Blu-ray a couple times over the years by Warner Bros. and in a Collector’s Edition by Shout!
+Factory’s Scream Factory imprint.

 Present day Los Angeles, 1986.
 Marion Cobretti (aka “Cobra”), a member of LAPD’s “Zombie Squad” is tasked with securing the safety of Ingrid Knudsen (Brigitte Nielsen, Red Sonja, Beverly Hills Cop II), the only eyewitness to a murder carried out by the mysterious underground “New World Order,” which seeks to rid the world of the weak.
 Cobra is despised by some of his fellow cops due to his unorthodox crime fighting ways, but the department nonetheless decides he’s best suited to babysit the endangered witness.